SHERLOCK HOLMES ON FILM AND TV;

 JOHNATHAN PRYCE (2007);

 A 2007 two-part British TV series, this not by Granada, would feature Johnathan Pryce and focused on the Baker Street Irregulars.
 Pryce, who has played villians in "Ronin" and a Bond villain in "Tomorrow Never Dies" is actually a rather laid-back Holmes and does not try to match the intensity of Brett, or for that matter Plummer, Wilmer or Cushing.
 Watson is played by the affable Scottish actor Bill Paterson ("Law & Order U.K.").
-Irene Adler is played by Anna Chanceller as Holmes arch-enemy.
-By this time I am basically tired of the overused Adler character as a master criminal.
-The original character only showed up in one of Conan Doyle's stories and was never supposed to be a criminal at all, let alone a mastermind.
-But film-makers are always tempted to give Holmes a female love interest or nemesis he never actually had.
-Still Chanceller does a good job here.
-The story is clearly off-canon and aimed at family viewing but it stays reasonably close to the canon's feel.
+Irene Adler is played by Anna Chanceller as Holmes arch-enemy she does a good job with an over-used character and would later turn up in Downton Abby

 "THE BAKER STREET IRREGULARS";